BlaireLeone/bulma-clean-theme/resume-cv-page.md

 #### Book Sales Associate *• The Bookseller •* *Grass Valley, CA*

-SEPTEMBER - DECEMBER 2016
+SEPTEMBER 2016 - DECEMBER 2016

 - Read extensively and studied existing books and best sellers, new authors, and literary trends to assist customers with book choices.

 #### Event Coordinator *• Miners Foundry Cultural Center •* *Nevada City, CA*

-JANUARY - MARCH 2016
+JANUARY 2016 - JUNE 2016

-- Coordinated event details with artists, bands, and festival coordinators such as dates, arrival, equipment, and ticketing.
+- Coordinated with artists, bands, wedding planners, city officials, and business and conference coordinators for event details such as dates, arrival, equipment, membership, ticketing, food, and more.
+- Managed food, drink, and merchandise coordinating, ordering, and inventory.
+- Communicated with partner organizations, members, and media outlets about event updates.

 #### Assistant Festival Director *• Nevada City Film Festival* *•* *Nevada City, CA*

-MAY - SEPTEMBER 2015
+MAY 2015 - SEPTEMBER 2015

+- Coordinated and trained diverse group of volunteers for all festival tasks.

+- Event communications and marketing: created and distributed fliers, maintained social media accounts, and developed press releases for local media outlets.

+- Managed food, drink, and merchandise: researched, ordered, and inventoried; kept and maintained a detailed budget; communicated with outside regularly with vendors.

 - Authored reviews and summaries of films for playbill and flyers of short films from around the world, including films on Icelandic horse breeding and a day in the life of a Tibetan monk.

-- Reviewed films with team to determine best fit for festival.

-- Coordinated and trained diverse group of volunteers for all festival tasks.

-​

 ## Education